 Where is PLG located?

 Our primary office location is at 5819 Allentown Road, Suitland, Maryland 20746.
-However, we handle federal and military cases worldwide and have attorneys located in Maryland, Virginia, Florida, and Nebraska.
+However, we handle federal and military cases worldwide and have attorneys located in Maryland, Virginia, and Florida.
 We are licensed to represent clients in the following states: Maryland, District of Columbia, Virginia, New York, Alabama, and Arizona.

 How long has PLG been in business?